wp-plugins/woc-open-close/readme.txt

 == Changelog ==

-= 2015.8.x.0.1 =
+	= 1.0.0 =
 	* This is the First version of WOC Open Close Plugin.

+	= 1.1.0 =
+	* Changed a Lots in functionality and compatibility with WordPress.